jmpijll/netsec-tester/docs/USAGE.md

 - Reduce the `--rate` parameter if system is overloaded
 - Check for firewall rules blocking outbound traffic from the test machine

+### Import errors or missing modules
+- Ensure you've installed the package: `pip install -e .`
+- Check that all dependencies are installed: `pip install -e ".[dev]"`

 ## Security Considerations

 - **Use only in lab environments**: This tool generates traffic that may be flagged as malicious
 - **Get authorization**: Ensure you have permission to test the network
 - **Isolated testing**: Use isolated network segments to prevent unintended impact
 - **Traffic is simulated**: All "malicious" patterns use industry-standard test signatures (like EICAR) that trigger detections without causing actual harm